+NWP is the only party to this matter who has executed an ICFA with Global Parent.
 NWP asserts that when development resumes in its area, there is a "real possibility" of unequal treatment of developers if there is no mechanism in place to protect from such treatment," and advocates for a mechanism to allow the Commission to ensure that all developers are treated in a uniform manner similar to a Main Extension Agreement.
-433 Global Utilities asserts that NWP does not cite to the record to support its concerns, and that NWP did not state that it was treated unequally.
-434
+Global Utilities asserts that NWP does not cite to the record to support its concerns, and that NWP did not state that it was treated unequally.

 NWP's request was made on brief following the close of the hearing, and therefore the parties did not have an opportunity to elicit further information from NWP on the record, or to respond to NWP's concerns.
 Staff's witness testified that a review of ICFAs revealed that the fees charged by Global Parent under the ICFAs per equivalent dwelling unit ("EDU") differ by ICFA contracts, depending on the year the ICFA was entered and on the particular development.
-435 As Global Utilities points out, Staff's witness also testified that Staff is unaware of any complaints by developers regarding unequal treatment under ICFAs.
-436
+As Global Utilities points out, Staff's witness also testified that Staff is unaware of any complaints by developers regarding unequal treatment under ICFAs.
+435